Each year, nearly a thousand people lose their lives on Illinois roads

 There are many types of injuries that commonly result from car accidents.
 They range from minor bumps and bruises to serious, catastrophic injuries such as paralysis or death.
 No part of the body is immune from injury in a car accident; accident victims can suffer injuries to the brain and head, including concussion or traumatic brain injury, and to the neck and spine, like whiplash or a disc bulge or herniation.
 Car accident victims can also suffer from psychological injuries and mental distress, which can be as painful and debilitating as a broken bone.

-- Seek medical attention immediately.
-If your injuries are severe, emergency medical personnel may take you to the hospital for immediate treatment.
+Seek medical attention immediately: If your injuries are severe, emergency medical personnel may take you to the hospital for immediate treatment.
 Even if you don’t believe that you suffered serious injuries in an accident, you should still see a doctor if you experience any symptoms whatsoever.
 It is common not to experience symptoms immediately after an accident.
-In fact, it frequently takes hours or even days to feel the physical impact of an accident.
+It frequently takes hours or even days to feel the physical impact of an accident.

 Wearing a seat belt and observing a safe speed limit are basic safety tips that are too often ignored.
 While you cannot prevent other drivers from causing a hazard, you can still protect yourself.
 According to the CDC, seat belt use can reduce serious injury and death from car accidents by 50 percent.